joedank/ARdash/memory-bank/techContext.md

   - Serves as an audit trail for cost changes
 - **pgvector**: Vector similarity search extension for PostgreSQL enabling semantic similarity matching
   - Used for vector embeddings storage and similarity search
-  - Creates 384-dimensional vector column in products and work_types tables
+  - Creates configurable dimension vector columns (now 1536 dimensions) in products and work_types tables
   - Provides efficient cosine similarity operations via `<=>` operator
-  - Used with `ivfflat` index for optimized performance
+  - Used with `ivfflat` index for optimized performance (limited to 2000 dimensions)
-  - Configured for future expansion with name_vec columns
+  - Supports Gemini embeddings through dimension reduction (3072 → 1536)
 - **pg_trgm**: Trigram matching extension for PostgreSQL enabling fuzzy text search and string similarity
   - Used for text-based similarity matching
   - Handles typos and small wording variations